KevinAst/feature-u/docs/api.md

 <h5 style="margin: 10px 0px; border-width: 5px 0px; padding: 5px; border-style: solid;">
   launchApp([aspects], features, registerRootAppElm) ⇒ [`App`](#App)</h5>
-Launch an application by assembling the supplied features, drivingthe configuration of the frameworks in use _(as orchistrated by thesupplied set of pluggable Apsects)_.
+Launch an application by assembling the supplied features, drivingthe configuration of the frameworks in use _(as orchestrated by thesupplied set of plugable Aspects)_.
 For more information _(with examples)_, please refer to{{book.guide.detail_launchingApp}}.**Please Note** this function uses named parameters.

 | Param | Type | Description |